miralomaadam/cs244-linux-5.19.10/Documentation/filesystems/ext4/super.rst

    * - 0x0010
      - Do not support 32-bit UIDs.
 (EXT4_DEFM_UID16)
    * - 0x0020
-     - All data and metadata are committed to the journal.
+     - All data and metadata are commited to the journal.
        (EXT4_DEFM_JMODE_DATA)
    * - 0x0040
      - All data are flushed to the disk before metadata are committed to the